kyma-project/nats-manager/docs/contributor/installation.md

 # Installation

 There are several ways to install the NATS Manager.
-For development it is necessary to run some make targets beforehand.
+For development, you must run some make targets beforehand.
 Please, refer back to [Development](./development.md) for information about the prerequisites and visit [Governance](./governance.md) for a detailed guide to the development flow.